IR35 (intermediaries legislation): find out if it applies

 If you disagree with HMRC’s opinion

-If you disagree with an opinion of the IR35 Contract Review Service and it can’t be resolved quickly, the papers will be passed to the local IR35 Inspector.
+If you don’t agree with an opinion of the IR35 Contract Review Service and it can’t be resolved quickly, it will be passed to the local HMRC IR35 inspector.
 This will only be done with your full permission.
 They’ll reconsider the opinion given and, where necessary, seek additional evidence from the worker and/or the client.

-If there’s sufficient evidence to support an opinion and you disagree with that opinion, you can ask for an appealable decision against which you have a right of appeal.
+If there’s enough evidence to support an opinion and you disagree with that opinion, you have a right of appeal and can ask for an appealable decision.